 (2) If such a cash gift or grant exceeds £20,000, or involves future payment, no payment should be accepted, conditions agreed, or formal receipt provided, without prior reference to the Development Office.

-(3) The Registrar, Pro-Vice-Chancellor (Development and External Affairs), the Director of Finance and the Chief Developmont Officer are authorised to issue a formal receipt on behalf of the University.
+(3) The Registrar, Pro-Vice-Chancellor (Development and External Affairs), the Chief Financial Officer and the Chief Development Officer are authorised to issue a formal receipt on behalf of the University.
 The Chief Development Officer has delegated this activity to the Gift Registry.

 (5) All future commitments shall be made the subject of a binding covenant where decisions on University expenditure have to be made in advance of receipt of the funds.

 (6) Where necessary, trust regulations, prepared by secretaries to divisional boards (or their equivalent in the case of budgetary units not in divisions) and taking advice where necessary from the LSO, are approved by the General Purposes Committee of Council, having authority to approve trust regulations under Council Regulations 15 of 2002.

 (7) In considering the acceptability or otherwise of any donation, the Development Office must have regard to the guidelines made under Council Regulations 15 of 2002 concerning the Committee to Review Donations and Research funding .
 In particular the Development Office must have regard to the possibility that funds may originate from illegal sources.
 They should exercise particular caution where: